nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.5.1&ensp;Current implementation

 The statistics feature keeps track of the recipes that were made and the ingredients that were consumed in the process.
-The feature spans across the 4 components of the App.
+The feature spans across the 4 main components of the ChopChop.
 It is mainly supported by `UsageList` and `Usage` in the Model component. `UsageList` and `Usage` are similar to `EntryBook` and `Entry` respectively in terms of their purpose.